George Fernandes: Union Minister and Muzaffarpur MP post-1977

-After the emergency was subsided, in January 1977, so that elections could be held on 21 March 1977 in India.
+After the emergency was lifted, elections were held in India from 16 to 20 March 1977.
 The Congress Party, led by Indira Gandhi, suffered a defeat at the hands of the Janata Party, a coalition created in 1977 out of several small parties that opposed Gandhi's Emergency era.
 The Janata Party and its allies came to power, headed by Morarji Desai, who became the first non-Congress Prime Minister of India.
 Fernandes won the Muzaffarpur seat in Bihar by an over 300,000 vote margin in 1977 from jail where he was lodged in the Baroda dynamite case, despite his not even visiting the constituency.

 On 28 March 1977, he was appointed as Minister of Post and Telegraph.
 In his speech, on 31 March 1977, in Lok Sabha, he emphasised on expanding postal services to rural areas.
 On 7 July 1977, he was appointed the Union Minister for Industries.
 During his union ministership, he clashed with American multinationals IBM and Coca-Cola insisting they implement FERA, the Foreign Exchange Regulation Act, which had been passed under Indira Gandhi's government.
 Under the FERA, foreign investors could not own more than 40 per cent of the share capital in Indian enterprises.
 The two multinationals decided to shut down their Indian operations, when Fernandes pressed ahead with rigid enforcement of FERA.
 On 1 May 1978, he launched District Industrial Centre to provide employment in rural areas.

 During his first tenure as MP, Fernandes set up a Doordarshan Kendra (1978), Kanti Thermal Power Station (1978) and the Lijjat papad factory to generate employment in Muzaffarpur.
 Fernandes also insisted on women's empowerment.
 In November 2014, Kanti Thermal Power Station was renamed as George Fernandes Thermal Power Station (GFTPS).

-In November 1978, he sent his resignation letter to Morarji Desai to work for the organization of Janata Party but wasn't accepted.
+In November 1978, he sent his resignation letter to Desai to work for the organization of Janata Party, which was rejected.
 On 12 July 1979, speaking on Motion of no confidence brought by Yashwantrao Chavan, George Fernandes defended Morarji Desai's government.
-But on 15 July 1979, George along with other ministers like Biju Patnaik, Purushottam Kaushik, Bhanu Pratap Singh resigned from Morarji's cabinet.
+But on 15 July 1979, George along with other ministers like Biju Patnaik, Purushottam Kaushik, Bhanu Pratap Singh resigned from Desai's cabinet.